Azure/azure-sdk/releases/2020-10/python.md

 ### Management Libraries
 We are excited to announce the GA releases of management libraries that follow the [Azure SDK Design Guidelines for Python](https://azure.github.io/azure-sdk/python/guidelines/).
 These new libraries provide a number of core capabilities that are shared amongst all Azure SDKs, including the intuitive Azure Identity library, an HTTP Pipeline with custom policies, error-handling, distributed tracing, and much more.
 Documentation and code samples for these new libraries can be found [here](http://aka.ms/azsdk/python/mgmt)

+More details of recent management library release annoucements as well as future roadmap can be found at [this blog post](https://aka.ms/azsdk/blog/octmgmtga)

 ## Latest Releases

 View all the latest versions of Python packages [here][python-latest-releases].